openkraken/kraken/README.md

 Read our [contributing guide](https://github.com/openwebf/webf/blob/main/.github/CONTRIBUTING.md) and let's build a better kraken project together.

-Thank you to all the people who already contributed to OpenWebF!
+Thank you to all the people who already contributed to [OpenWebF](https://github.com/openwebf) and [OpenKraken](https://github.com/openkraken)!

 Copyright (c) 2022-present, The OpenWebF authors.